₹24.5

 Mucoresp Oral Drops is used to treat Dry cough and respiratory disorders with viscous cough.

-Ambroxol works by thinning and loosening phlegm (mucus) in the lungs, windpipe and nose.
-Mucoresp Oral Drops breaks the acid mucopolysaccharide fibres that make the mucous (sputum) thinner and less dense/viscous, removing sputum efficiently by coughing.
+Ambroxol works by thinning and loosening phlegm (mucus) in the lungs, windpipe, and nose.
+Mucoresp Oral Drops breaks the acid mucopolysaccharide fibres that make the mucous (sputum) thinner and less dense/viscous, helping it be coughed up more efficiently.

-No, Mucoresp Oral Drops is not recommended for use during pregnancy especially in the first three months as it may harm the developing baby.
-Therefore, if you are pregnant or planning for pregnancy, please inform your doctor before taking Mucoresp Oral Drops.
+No, Mucoresp Oral Drops is not recommended during pregnancy, especially in the first 3 months, as it may harm the developing baby.
+Therefore, if you are pregnant or planning a pregnancy, please inform your doctor before taking Mucoresp Oral Drops.

 You are recommended to take Mucoresp Oral Drops for as long as your doctor has prescribed it.
 However, if the symptoms worsen or persist after 5 days (3 days in children) of using Mucoresp Oral Drops, please consult your doctor.